Daily Chronology of Coast Guard History

 Moorehead City, North Carolina, and

-took 33 prisoners-of-war, the first German prisoners taken in combat by any
+then rescued and took 33 prisoners-of-war, the first German prisoners taken in combat by any

 U.S. force in World War II.